wp-plugins/tour-operator-plugin/readme.txt

 5. Product types / Locations appear in the Menu editor

 == Changelog ==

+= 0.107 =
+* Now includes all geocodes stored in TourCMS

 = 0.101 =
 * Added support for embedded videos